PhonologicalCorpusTools/SLP-AA-old-/docs/source/setting_preferences.rst

 In "Options" on the menu bar, click on each option to select or unselect them.

 * "Autosave"
-* "Show save alert" gives you a confirmation message when a word has been saved.
+* "Show save alert" gives you a confirmation message when a sign has been saved.
 * "Keep parameters window on top"
 * "Warn about duplicate glosses" warns you when you try to save a sign with a gloss already existing in your corpus.
 It gives you options to either "Go back and edit the gloss" or "Overwrite existing word."